aspose-slides/Aspose.Slides-API-References/english/php-java/mathmatrix/insertrowbefore/_index.md

 ---
 title: insertRowBefore
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 200
 url: /php-java/mathmatrix/insertrowbefore/
 ---

-## insertRowBefore(int) method
+## insertRowBefore(int rowIndex)  method

  Insert a new row before the specified one
  Initially all elements in the new row are null.